aarron-lee/crunchyroll-tizen/README.md

 - [] Game Controller support - steam deck workaround is to use a steam input community controller profile
 - [] External Keyboard support for inputting username/password
+- [] Standard keyboard controls, such as spacebar for pause/play
+- [] Fix Exit app functionality

 # Installation